Buddha Statues and Figurines in Home and Garden Design

 The display of Buddha statues or figurines remind us of our spiritual potential, of an inner quest to find harmony and balance, and to live a life based on moral values and compassion.

-Buddha statues are not worshiped by Buddhists but stand as a focal point for meditation, a symbol of truth, and the path toward enlightenment.
+Buddha statues are not worshiped but stand as a focal point for meditation, a symbol of truth, and the path toward enlightenment.

 Buddha is not and never was the name of a man, but an honorific bestowed upon a man named Siddhartha Gautama.
 Buddha means 'one who has awakened to the truth.'